Mejdoubee/holbertonschool-simple_shell/README.md

 ## Functions

 - `main`: The main function for the simple shell.
+- `process_commands`: Main loop for processing and executing commands.
 - `read_line`: Reads a line from stdin.
 - `get_command_path`: Searches for the command in the system's `PATH` and returns the command's path if found.
 - `execute`: Executes a command with the given arguments and environment variables.
 - `parse_commands`: Parses a line into an array of commands.
+- `exit_builtin`: Checks if the given command is the 'exit' command.
+- `env_builtin`: Checks if the given command is the 'env' command and prints environment variables if it is.

 ## License